 So, when it comes time to put your stamp on your lawn, you have two choices.
 You can opt to do the natural grass and landscape or you can save time by going the artificial route.
 There are pros and cons to both sides, so the decision lies primarily with your personal needs and expectations.
 However, if you do decide to choose to buy synthetic grass and turf, here are just a few tips on what to look for and how to decide.

 You next want to give your attention to the color of the grass you want.
 Yes, all grasses are green but if the color is off it will definitely be easier to tell if it is fake or not.
-Most fake grasses come with that awful time dated dark green stuff from the sixties but the newer grasses are much harder to distinguish from the real deal.
+Most fake grasses have that awful, dated dark green look from the sixties but the newer grasses are much harder to distinguish from the real deal.

 Some people want to save money by doing the installation themselves.
-However, if you’re not really good at leveling yards, preparing the soil, or creating proper drainage you might want to leave that job to the experts.
-It may cost you more on the front in but few people will be able to tell your synthetic grass from the real thing in the end.
+However, DIY turf projects are full of pitfalls.
+If you’re not really good at leveling yards, preparing the soil, or creating proper drainage you might want to leave that job to synthetic turf installation experts.
+It may cost you more upfront, but few people will be able to tell your synthetic grass from the real thing in the end.

 Finally, you want to give careful consideration to maintaining your new grass properly.
-While you won’t have to worry about watering, mowing, fertilizing, and such, it does not mean that your new grass will be completely maintenance free.
-You will have to make sure that leaves do no accumulate on your lawn, that they create a perfect environment to prevent the growth of mold and mildew, which can cause major problems later on.
+While you won’t have to worry about watering, mowing, fertilizing, and such, it does not mean that your new grass will be completely maintenance-free.
+You will have to make sure that leaves do not accumulate on your lawn.
+They create a perfect environment for the growth of mold and mildew, which can cause major problems later on.
 Also if you have pets and children that will be playing and using the lawn, it will need to be regularly hosed down to make sure that no toxic chemicals are allowed to eat away and corrode the material.

 When you’re considering the landscaping of your yard, you have two important decisions to make, natural or artificial.
 This decision will depend on a lot of personal factors such as how much time you have for maintenance, the cost, and the amount of space needed to keep it up.